These Drinks Are On Fire

 Heat factor: Cuban nightclub

 Ready to tango with some mango?
-The spicy fruit adds zest to Bacardi Fusion Rum, while a splash of orange juice adds a touch of sweetness.
+The spicy fruit adds zest to Bacardi Fusion Rum, while a splash of orange juice such as Orangina (learn more about Orangina) adds a touch of sweetness and a little fizz.
 Bloody Mary fans will appreciate this drink because hot sauce is added for a kick.
 Plus, if the drink isn’t made hot enough, more hot sauce can always be added.
 The final punch comes from a sweet and spicy sugar rim to pull all the flavors together.

 Heat factor: Pompeii